Marker Logo

 this page online

-Civil Rights.
+Topics.
+This historical marker is listed in these topic lists: Arts, Letters, MusicCivil Rights.
 A significant historical date for this entry is October 30, 2014.

 Location.
 42° 47.927′ N, 86° 6.673′ W. Marker is in Holland, Michigan, in Ottawa County.
 It is in Downtown.
-Marker is on North River Avenue south of Macatawa River, on the right when traveling south.
+It is on North River Avenue south of Macatawa River, on the right when traveling south.
 Marker is in Van Bragt Park while the artwork is on both sides of the Unity Bridge and in the road median.
 Touch for map.
 Marker is at or near this postal address: 60 N River Ave, Holland MI 49423, United States of America.
 Touch for directions.

 "Uniting Sun" and "New Dawn Rising" Marker image.
 Click for full size.

-Photographed By William Fischer, Jr., August 12, 2022
+Photographed by William Fischer, Jr., August 12, 2022

 2. "Uniting Sun" and "New Dawn Rising" Marker